riyatyagi0221/retail-sales-analysis/README.md

  Project Overview
 This project demonstrates an end-to-end **Excel-based data analytics workflow** using a retail sales dataset.
-It focuses on **data cleaning, analysis, automation, and dashboarding** aligned with Data Analyst job requirements.
+It focuses on **data cleaning, analysis, automation, and dashboarding**.

 ---